 What to expect with pricing?

 Besides the enterprise options, Bitbucket puts a price tag of between $10-200 for 5-Unlimited collaborators.
-On GitHub, pricing is divided to personal and organizational accounts.
-The organizational accounts offer a team management layer and range between $25-200 per month for 10-125 private repositories.
+On GitHub, pricing is divided into personal and organizational accounts.
+The organizational accounts offer a team management layer and range between $21-200 per month for 10-125 private repositories.
 Personal accounts range between $7-50 per month for 5-50 private repositories.
 Academics enjoy free or discounted accounts on both.

 What happened to on-premise?

-Both services offer on-premise solutions and this is where Bitbucket hopes to outgun Github with a similar product by Atlassian called Stash.
+Both services offer on-premise solutions and this is where Bitbucket hopes to outgun GitHub with a similar product by Atlassian called Bitbucket Server (formerly known as Stash.
 Unlike other account types, pricing here is a bigger pain point.
-Github asks for $5000 per 20 developers, and Bitbucket starts at only $10 for small teams up to 10 developers, and $1,800 for 11-25 developers.
+GitHub asks for $2,500 per 10 developers, and Bitbucket starts at only $10 for small teams up to 10 developers, and $1,800 for 11-25 developers.

 When rising to hundreds of developers, Stash offers much lower prices for similar functionality as in GitHub.
 Some famous users of GitHub Enterprise are Blizzard, Rackspace and Etsy.
 Nasa, Netflix and Philips are with Stash.

-Bottom line: GitHub Enterprise is way more expensive than Stash, offering similar functionality.
+Bottom line: GitHub Enterprise is way more expensive than Bitbucket Server, offering similar functionality.

 And what about you?